Madeira (Funchal), Portugal

 Cable-car -

 The Funchal to Monte cable-car ride takes approximately 15 minutes to ride.
-It is 12,000 feet long with a vertical rise of 1,837 feet, and provides stunning views in Maderia's most remote areas.
-As a means of downhill transport, these sledges appeared around 1850.
-Today, they attract tourists who want to experience sliding at high speed on narrow, winding streets down to Funchal.
+It is 12,000 feet long with a vertical rise of 1,837 feet, and provides stunning views in Madeira's most remote areas.

 -